danemacmillan/vagrantshell/README.md

 This is a Vagrant box provisioned using plain old bash shell scripting.
 Avoid this box if you are hip, trendy, or both; they will all laugh at you.

-# NOTE ABOUT REPO (Oct2.2015)

-This repository is undergoing major changes.
-If things are broken, they will eventually be unbroken.

 ## Who is this for?

 This setup is for newcomers to Web development.
 It is also for veterans